pjf/skyrim-requiem-wine/README.md

 I installed Skyrim using PlayOnLinux as my base.
 PlayOnLinux provides a solid Skyrim install, but disables a number of libraries (like Dwrite) which can make everything else harder later on, but it's how I started, and how I suspect many who will find this post will have started.

-I found that Skyrim would have sound issues under wine 1.9.x, but worked perfectly under 1.7.x.
-I'm using **wine 1.7.45 for Skyrim**, and the sound and gameplay have been absolutely solid.
+Skyrim would have sound issues under Wine 1.9.x, and would work perfectly out of the box with Wine 1.7.45.
+These days I use Wine 2.13 for everything, with the `PULSE_LATENCY_MSEC=50 playonlinux` environment variable as mentioned above.

 The only thing Skyrim seems to screw up on is that it leaves a hanging process around after exiting to desktop.
-A `killall TESV.exe` removes this nicely on my system.
+Having a way to switch desktops will allow you to run a `killall TESV.exe` to remove the hanging process.

 **ModOrganizer**

 I'm *really* impressed by ModOrganizer, and was delighted to get it running under Linux.
 It has a few graphical hiccups when doing things like dragging mods around on the build order, but nothing that really affects functionality.
-I've found it runs beautifully under wine 1.7.x and wine 1.9.x, but its built-in sort-tool (which runs `lootcli.exe` underneath), won't run in 1.7.x.

-If using the built-in LOOT-based sort tool (which *will* screw up the order of Requiem, but is useful in non-requiem games) I use wine 1.9.24.
-ModOrganizer will run the sort, eventually tell you "Done", and then leave the interface locked, but closing and re-opening ModOrganizer will start it up with the re-sorted list.
+If using the built-in LOOT-based sort tool (which *will* screw up the order of Requiem, but is useful in non-requiem games) then ModOrganizer will run the sort, eventually tell you "Done", and then leave the interface locked.
+Closing and re-opening ModOrganizer will start it up with the re-sorted list.

 I almost certainly had to install extra libraries and tricks to get ModOrganizer working, scroll to the end to see what my set-up looks like.